ty-elastic/instruqt_o11y--course--field--200-otel-logs--main/instruqt/tracks/o11y--course--field--200-otel-logs--main/02-otlp/assignment.md

 6. Open up a "trade committed for <customer_id>" record
 7. Note the addition of the `trade_id` attribute
 8. You'll note that OTel has automatically added other things like trace_id.

+look at service map. start at trader, follow to recorder-java.

+super powerful stuff.